mongodb/specifications/source/change-streams.rst

 The `CursorKilled` error implies implies some other actor killed the cursor.

-The `CappedPositionLost` error implies the falling off of the back of the oplog, so resuming is impossible.
+The `CappedPositionLost` error implies falling off of the back of the oplog, so resuming is impossible.

 Test Plan
 =========